Medicare

 Services & Items Not Covered by Original Medicare (Parts A & B)

-• Long-Term Care (also known as “custodial care” and includes activities like bathing, dressing, using the bathroom, and eating)
+• Long-term care (also known as “custodial care” and includes activities like bathing, dressing, using the bathroom, and eating)

 • Most dental care